PedroNB10/app-integration-google-sheets-and-webscraping/README.md

 You have to download the requirements that are on file `requirements.txt` using `pip 24.1.2 `  and have `Python 3.12.4` installed on your machine.

-If you are having trouble to install pip, run the file `get-pip.py` using:
+If you are having trouble to install pip on windows, run the file `get-pip.py` using:

 ```bash
 $ py get-pip.py